cellml/libcellml/docs/tutorials/examples/actions/examples_annotate_model.rst

 - :code:`unit` items, a collection of which defines a :code:`Units` item; and
 - :code:`test_value` and :code:`reset_value` children of :code:`Reset` items.

-Unit children of :code:`Units` items can be accessed through the :code:`unitAttributes` family of functions.
+Unit children of :code:`Units` items can be accessed either through the streamlined id-only functions :code:`unitId(index)` and :code:`setUnitId(index)`, or through the :code:`unitAttributes` family of functions.
 Note that there are several overloads of the arguments for this function; please see the complete documentation on the :api:`Units functions API page<Units>`.

 .. tabs::